 - Always looking out for “Do Not Enter” and “Wrong Way” signs to make sure you are driving in the right direction

 - Pulling over and taking a rest when you feel tired or fatigued

-- Never attempting to pass another vehicle when there is sold yellow center line on your side or when you don’t have enough space or time to pass safely
+- Never attempt to pass another vehicle when there is a solid yellow center line on your side or when you don’t have enough space or time to pass safely

-- Never getting behind the wheel of a car (or letting someone else do so) after drinking alcohol or taking any drugs that may impact your ability to drive safely
+- Never get behind the wheel of a car (or letting someone else do so) after drinking alcohol or taking any drugs that may impact your ability to drive safely

 Common Injuries Suffered in a Rear-End Collision

 At Hollander Law Firm, we know that people can be badly hurt when a rear-end auto accident occurs.
 Our legal team helps accident victims recover from a wide range of injuries suffered in rear-end crashes, with some of the most common injuries including:

 - Broken bones and fractures

 - Scarring and disfigurement

 - Airbag and seatbelt injuries

 Oftentimes, injuries like whiplash do not present themselves immediately after the accident and it may take days or even weeks before they appear.
 This is why it is so important to be seen by a doctor immediately following a rear end collision.